josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🫒_History/❓_why_are_israel_and_palestine_fighting.md

 ---

-## 🏺 The Land Was Not Empty — And Colonisation Was Not A Secret Word
+## 🏺 Start With Palestine As A Society — Not As The Place A Project Arrived

 Before the creation of Israel in 1948, Palestine was not an uninhabited blank awaiting a political project.

 For centuries it formed part of the Ottoman Empire.

-Its population included predominantly Arabic-speaking Muslim and Christian communities alongside longstanding Jewish communities and others.
+Its population was not one interchangeable category called “the Arabs”.

+It included:

+- Arabic-speaking Muslim Palestinians;
+- Arabic-speaking Christian Palestinians;
+- longstanding Jewish communities;
+- Bedouin communities, particularly in the south;
+- urban populations;
+- villagers and agricultural communities;
+- migrants and minorities;
+- and people whose identities could be simultaneously local, familial, religious, Ottoman, Arab and increasingly Palestinian.

+There were towns, villages, markets, religious institutions, landholding systems, family networks, agricultural economies and political relationships.

+People did not need to possess a twenty-first-century passport category in order to constitute a society.

+Nor does the fact that modern Palestinian nationalism developed over time mean that Palestine was politically or socially empty before the national label acquired its modern form.

+That distinction matters because a common explanation begins with Zionism and allows Palestinians to enter the story only afterwards, as the population that happened to be standing in the way.

+That is already a framing choice.

+A better chronology begins with the society that was there.

+---

+## 🧵 Palestinian, Arab And Bedouin Are Not Synonyms

+Historical sources frequently use terms such as:

+- **Arab**;
+- **Palestinian Arab**;
+- **Arab population of Palestine**;
+- **Arab community**;
+- or, in the Balfour Declaration, **“existing non-Jewish communities in Palestine.”**

+Those terms sometimes need to be preserved because they tell us how a historical institution classified people.

+Our own prose does not have to inherit every flattening category in an imperial archive.

+### Palestinian

+Use **Palestinian** when we mean the people of Palestine or the developing Palestinian political community.

+Palestinians included Muslims and Christians, urban and rural populations, different classes, regional communities and political tendencies.

+### Arab

+**Arab** is a much wider linguistic, cultural and political category extending far beyond Palestine.

+A Palestinian may also be Arab.

+The terms are not interchangeable.

+When we mean neighbouring Arab states, pan-Arab political movements, or a historical organisation whose actual name used *Arab*, then **Arab** may be exactly right.

+Use it because it identifies the relevant actor, not because Palestinian specificity has fallen out of the sentence.

+### Bedouin

+**Bedouin** communities require particular care.

+Many are Arabic-speaking and may also identify as Palestinian, but their histories of social organisation, mobility, land use and relationship to state authority cannot always be captured by replacing *Bedouin* with either *Arab* or *Palestinian* and moving on.

+In southern Palestine, especially the Naqab/Negev, that distinction can materially affect how land, displacement and political history are understood.

+### Jewish

+The same anti-flattening rule applies in the other direction.

+**Jewish** is not automatically synonymous with:

+- Zionist;
+- Israeli;
+- immigrant;
+- settler;
+- or European.

+Palestine contained longstanding Jewish communities before modern political Zionism.

+Later Jewish migration came from multiple places and under different historical conditions.

+Precision is not pedantry here.

+It determines whose history remains visible.

+---

+## 🫒 Zionism Was A Deliberate Colonising Political Project

-During the late nineteenth and early twentieth centuries, modern **Zionism** developed substantially in Europe as a Jewish national movement in a context of severe and recurring antisemitism.
-Zionists differed among themselves about ideology, religion, territory, socialism, nationalism and the eventual political form of Jewish national life.
+During the late nineteenth and early twentieth centuries, modern **political Zionism** developed substantially among European Jews.

+It was shaped by several things at once:

+- Jewish historical and religious attachment to the land;
+- European nationalism;
+- antisemitism and exclusion;
+- pogroms and persecution;
+- and the political possibilities of an imperial age.

+Zionists disagreed among themselves about ideology, religion, socialism, territory and what eventual Jewish political sovereignty should look like.

+But the organised movement did not merely express an emotional attachment to Jerusalem.

+It deliberately pursued:

+- migration to Palestine;
+- land acquisition;
+- agricultural settlement;
+- institution-building;
+- political organisation;
+- and the construction of a society capable of sustaining Jewish national sovereignty.

-But we should not clean up the historical vocabulary to make the argument more comfortable in the present.
+And we should not clean up the historical vocabulary to make the argument more comfortable in the present.

-**Organised Zionist settlement in Palestine was deliberately described by Zionists themselves as colonisation.** Institutions, organisations and political writing of the period used the language of colonies, colonisation and settlement openly.
-In that period, *colonisation* did not automatically function as the moral condemnation it often does after twentieth-century decolonisation.
-It could be used positively by the people organising migration, land acquisition, agricultural settlement and institution-building.
+**Zionists themselves commonly described this work as colonisation.**

+In the nineteenth- and early-twentieth-century imperial world, *colonisation* did not automatically function as the moral condemnation it often does after twentieth-century anti-colonial struggle and decolonisation.
+It could be used positively by people organising migration, settlement, land acquisition and territorial development.

-That matters for two reasons.
+That matters.

-First, calling the early project **colonising** is not simply a hostile twenty-first-century label imposed retrospectively on people who would never have recognised the description.
+Calling the early project **colonising** is therefore not simply imposing a hostile twenty-first-century label on actors who would never have recognised the description.

 The historical vocabulary itself contains it.

-Second, the word does not by itself settle every later moral or political argument.
-Zionism was also a Jewish national movement shaped by persecution, pogroms, exclusion and eventually the catastrophe of the Holocaust, and Jewish attachment to the land long predates modern Zionism.
-Those facts matter.
-They do not make the Palestinian population already living in the country disappear.

-The collision was therefore not simply two abstract national ideas discovering the same map at the same moment.
-It involved an organised movement seeking substantial Jewish migration, settlement and national institution-building in a country whose existing Arab population possessed political interests and increasingly articulated its own national claim to self-determination.
+But the word also does not automatically settle every later question.

+Jewish persecution was real.

+Jewish attachment to the land is real.

+The political demand for Jewish safety did not appear from nowhere.

+None of those facts make the Palestinian society already living in Palestine disappear or transfer its political rights to somebody else.

+The foundational collision was therefore not:

+> **two abstract national movements simultaneously discovering that they liked the same empty map.**

+It was an organised colonising national movement seeking substantial migration, settlement, institution-building and eventually sovereignty **within an already inhabited society whose people had their own relationships to the land and increasingly articulated Palestinian claims to political self-determination**.

 > **This is one of the places where the conflict exposes a problem in our present vocabulary.
 We are trying to understand a nineteenth- and early-twentieth-century political project through a twenty-first-century world that has undergone decolonisation.
 The moral meaning of the word changed.
 The historical record did not.**

-That is precisely why the archive should neither euphemise the historical language nor treat one historically accurate word as though it automatically decides every contemporary question.
+The answer is neither to euphemise the historical activity nor to pretend one historically accurate word resolves every subsequent legal, moral or political argument.

-Neither population disappears because the other has a historical attachment to the land.
-Neither persecution nor indigeneity functions as a blank cheque over another population's political rights.

 ---